Connect with others who understand.

 How Is Hemophilia A Managed?

-If you or your child has hemophilia A, be sure to follow the treatment plan closely to prevent serious bleeding episodes.
-Be open with your health care provider about any concerns, and keep up with regular hematology appointments to ensure getting the most effective treatment possible.
+If you or your child has hemophilia A, follow your treatment plan closely to prevent serious bleeding episodes.
+Be open with your healthcare provider about any concerns, and keep up with regular hematology appointments to get the most effective treatment possible.

 All updates must be accompanied by text or a picture.